 Provider Information Query Response uses SOAP based DSMLv2 batchResponse message of searchResponse element type to send response for searchRequest.

-The Provider Information Query Response shall contain the requestID to associate the response to the Provider Information Query Request.
+The Provider Information Query Response shall contain the requestIDs from the batchRequest and use them to associate individual response elements to their corresponding individual request element in the Provider Information Query Request.

-The examples for Provider Information Query Response can be found online on the IHE FTP site, see ITI TF-2x: Appendix W
+The examples for Provider Information Query Response can be found online; see ITI TF-2x: Appendix W.

 3.58.4.2.3 Expected Actions